AbductiveLearning/ABLkit/README.md

 ​base_model = BasicNN(model=cls, loss_fn=loss_fn, optimizer=optimizer, device=device)
 ```

-The base model built above are trained to make predictions on instance-level data (e.g., a single image), while ABL deals with example-level data.
+The base model built above is trained to make predictions on instance-level data (e.g., a single image), while ABL deals with example-level data.
 To bridge this gap, we wrap the base_model into an instance of `ABLModel`.
 This class serves as a unified wrapper for base models, facilitating the learning part to train, test, and predict on example-level data, (e.g., images that comprise an equation).

 ```python
 from abl.learning import ABLModel